anders88/jsonbuddy/README.md

 In order to achieve this, jsonbuddy:

+* Has many convenience methods to build and processes JSON
+* Uses Optionals to return non-required values
+* Has convenience methods that throws if values are missing
 * Uses lambdas to simplify mapping to JSON objects and arrays
 * Uses lambdas to simplify extracting data from JSON objects and arrays

+## Features

+* Parse JSON to untyped Java objects
+* Build JSON object structures fluently
-* Uses Optional values instead of nulls
+* Extract JSON values
-* Has convenience methods that throws if values are missing

-# Features
-Parses json to a java object structure.
-Generates json
+* Automatically map Java object field values and properties to JSON
+* Automatically read JSON into Java object with fields and properties

-# Usage
+## Usage

-# Maven
+### Maven

 Jsononbuddy is on maven central.
 Add to your pom
 ```xml
 <dependency>